jobweek/CurveArray/Curve_Array_Magic_Curve/Curve_Array/README.md

 It is not just a manual update array, instead of Auto Update, Update Array has more power, updating as well the Path and Queue data.

 [![Video](/documentation_resources/78.png)](https://youtu.be/5vJufEZKEuo)

+### Remove Last Array

+Remove Last Array - removes the current array, as well as clearing internal data, which will allow you to edit settings for a new array without unchecking the Auto Update.

+### Reset Array Settings

+Resets current array settings to defaults.

 ## Errors and Rules.